How to Use a Private Placement Memorandum to Evaluate a Private Equity Real Estate Investment

 5. Risk Factors

-Risk Factors is the section that will truly make eyes glaze over.
+Risk Factors is the section of the private placement memorandum that will truly make eyes glaze over.
 Few investors need to be advised that, “in the event of war, no assurance can be given that the investment will meet its stated goals.”
 Nevertheless, this section is perhaps the most important component of the PPM because it outlines the factors that make the offering risky or speculative.
 While there are certain risks that are present in nearly all investments (e.g., civil unrest, bankruptcy, natural disasters, etc.), investors should pay particular attention to those risks that are unique to the investment opportunity given the nature of the issuer, its investment plans and the trends within the issuer’s industry.

 In addition to risks inherent in the investment, there are risks associated with the offering entity and the management team.
 Perhaps the most significant of these are conflicts of interest.
 Certain conflicts to consider are: